 Power cord: Some units include a power cord.
-Hardwire the power cord to an electrical service disconnect or add a plug with the appropriate rating and type.
+Hardwire the power cord to an electrical service disconnect or add the appropriate plug per local codes and site requirements.

 For units without a power cord, connect incoming power to the labeled terminal block inside the unit's electrical enclosure.